Welcome

 Registered Land

-In registered land, reservations of mines and minerals are usually found in the Property Register of the official copies.
-The entry may state, for example, "Excepted and reserved from the registration are all mines and minerals under the land together with ancillary rights of working."
-Sometimes, the entry will refer to a filed deed containing the full reservation.
+In registered land, exceptions and reservations of mines and minerals are usually set out in, or referred to from, the Property Register.
+The entry commonly reads along the lines of “Mines and minerals are excepted” or “Excepted and reserved are all mines and minerals under the land together with ancillary rights of working,” sometimes with a reference to the deed in which the wording appears.
+You may also find:

 Unregistered Land